New Legislation Payroll & HR in 2024 and beyond

 A recent study found that parents of babies born at 30 week gestation or earlier are 10 times more likely to experience depression compared to parents of full term babies.

-The Protection from Redundancy (Pregnancy and Family Leave) Act – Came into Force 24th July 2023
+The Protection from Redundancy (Pregnancy and Family Leave) Act – Came into Force 24th July 2023 with changes from 6th April 2024

 This act aims to add extra protections from redundancy during or after pregnancy or shortly after periods of maternity, adoption or share parental leave and is in its final stages having reached royal ascent.